allpremium/tupay/README.md

 Response Schema

-* status: The status of the request
+* status (Integer): The status of the request
-* message: The response message
+* message (String): The response message

 # Callback
 This service enables you to get callbacks if you have set your callback Url.

 Response Schema

-* id: The transaction id
+* id (String): The transaction id
-* status: The status of the request
+* status (integer): The status of the request
-* message: The response message
+* message (String): The response message
-* reference: Your reference
+* reference (String): Your reference
+* currency (String): The currency code
-* balance: The account's balance
+* balance (Double): The account balance
+* comm (Double): The commission

 # Errors
 Tupay uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the 2xx range indicate success.
 Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.).
 Codes in the 5xx range indicate an error with Tupay's servers (these are rare).

     200 - OK
     400 - Bad Request